What Is Tuff?

 Types of Metamorphism | Burial Metamorphism, Cataclastic Metamorphism, Contact Metamorphism, Hydrothermal Metamorphism, Impact Metamorphism, Regional Metamorphism |

-The occurrence of Tuff Rocks:
+The occurrence of Tuff Rocks

 Tuff rock is a universally available material for natural stone applications.